-ACAUTION: Use only the Makita wrench to install or remove the circular saw blade.
+ACAUTION: Use only the Makita offset wrench to install or remove the circular saw blade.

-To remove the circular saw blade, press the shaft lock fully so that the circular saw blade cannot revolve and use the wrench to loosen the hex bolt counterclockwise.
-Then remove the hex bolt, outer flange and circular saw blade.
+To remove the circular saw blade, press the shaft lock fully so that the circular saw blade cannot revolve and use the offset wrench to loosen the hex bolt.
+Then remove the hex bolt, outer flange, circular saw blade and ring (country specific).